sand-bird/menagerie-docs/docs/index.md

 Hi there!
 If you're interested in modding *Menagerie*, you're in the right place.
 This here is the **Menagerie Guidebook**, a *luxuriously detailed* reference document for *Menagerie* content creation.

 I put this book together as a reference for myself over the course of developing the game.
-It's split into two main parts: **Syntax & Formatting** details the nuts and bolts of *Menagerie*'s data files, while **Data Specifications** contains definitions and examples for every type of entity in the game.
+It's split into two main parts: the **[General Information](#)** section details the nuts and bolts of *Menagerie*'s data files, while the **[Data Specifications](#)** section details the *schemas* -- lists of all required *and* optional properties, and the types of information they should contain -- for every kind of Entity in the game, with plenty of explanations and examples for each.

+### How to Use This Guide

+The Guidebook is equal parts reference and tutorial.

-## Getting Started
+### Getting Started

 Mods in *Menagerie* consist of `.json` (JSON data), `.png` (image), `.tres` (Godot resource) and/or `.tscn` (Godot scene) files.
 These are the same types of files the actual game is built from, and for a mod to work, they must be organized in roughly the same way.
 When *Menagerie* launches, it looks in a few special directories for mod files, and then supplements or replaces the base game files accordingly.